Harry E. Johnson: Early life

 Johnson was born September 29, 1954, in St. Louis, Missouri.
 His father was James J. Johnson, a tax collector and police officer.
 His mother, Sara L. (née Pegues) Johnson, worked for the St. Louis Board of Elections as a secretary.
 When he was nine years old, his parents divorced.

 Johnson was raised Roman Catholic and attended Catholic schools.
 He attended Christian Brothers College High School of St. Louis.

-He received a Bachelor of Arts in political from Xavier University of Louisiana in 1977.
+He received a Bachelor of Arts in political science from Xavier University of Louisiana in 1977.
 While there, he joined Phi Alpha Delta, serving as its president.

 He then attended Saint Louis University with plans on completing a master's degree in public administration.
 However, he withdrew to pursue a Doctor of Jurisprudence at Thurgood Marshall School of Law, graduating in May 1986.
 While there, he was a member of the Thurgood Marshall Student Bar Association.

 Career

 In 1986, Johnson established a private practice in Houston, Texas.
 Johnson was the city attorney for Kendleton, Texas from 1996 to 1999.
 He then joined the law firm of Highland Poe, where he is currently the executive vice chairman.
 He also was an adjunct lecturer at the Thurgood Marshall School of Law from 2000 to 2004.
 He is a member of the American Bar Association, National Bar Association, and State Bar of Texas, the Texas Trial Lawyers Association, and the Houston Trial Lawyers Association.

 Johnson was the founder, president, and CEO of the Washington, D.C.
 Martin Luther King Memorial Foundation from 2002 to 2013.
 The foundation's mission, assigned by the President of the United States and the United States Congress, was to create the Martin Luther King Jr. Memorial on the National Mall in Washington, D.C.
 Under Johnson’s leadership, the foundation raised $127 million for the memorial.
 He oversaw the memorial through installation and dedication in 2011.

 Johnson owned and operated a Domino's franchise in Houston.
-He also is president of the airport concessionaire, Creative Concourse Concessions, LLC.
+He is also president of the airport concessionaire, Creative Concourse Concessions, LLC.
 In August 2024, he became the chairman of the Minority Business Development Agency.